The Web

 Feeling guilty and

-ashamed for not being able to change something is self abuse.
+ashamed for not being able to change a personal attitude or behavior is self abuse.

 Instead, use an inability to change (the surface problem) as